World update, September 11 2019

 So we’ve spent 18 years and counting lashing out at perceived enemies both at home and abroad, and the toll has been, to say the least, appalling.
 Our thirst for vengeance has caused the deaths of hundreds of thousands of people over the past 18 years, multiple times the number who were killed in the 9/11 attacks.
 Do we care?
 Some of us do, but I suspect most of us don’t.
 Certainly the people who performatively take to social media every year on the anniversary of 9/11 to recount Where They Were and How They Felt on that day (you know who they are) believe that nothing that’s happened since 9/11 could possibly be as horrifying as what they experienced.
 Which means that, on some level, they believe the lives we’ve taken around the world since then were hundreds of times less valuable, less worthy, than the lives we lost at the World Trade Center and the Pentagon.

 It’s not just the death toll.
 Since 9/11 we’ve arrogated unto ourselves the right to conduct aerial bombing pretty much anywhere we deem necessary.
-We’ve acquiesced—cheered, even—as our government has erected the most massive and intrusive surveillance network in human history.
+We’ve acquiesced—cheered, even—as our government has erected one of the most massive and intrusive surveillance networks in human history.
 We’ve thrown people into detention facilities indefinitely, with no intention of honoring their basic human rights.
 We’ve “tortured some folks,” as Barack Obama once said while he was explaining why he wasn’t going to prosecute the torturers.
-Most perniciously, we’ve accepted that war is an inevitable and permanent part of our lives, that our government may be fighting an undefined conflict with an undefined enemy with an undefined end goal for the rest of our lives.
+Most perniciously, we’ve accepted that war is an inevitable and permanent state of being, that our government may be fighting an undefined conflict with an undefined enemy with an undefined end goal for the rest of our lives.
 For the rest of our children’s lives.

 And for what?
 Yeah, al-Qaeda, at least its core group, is a shell of its former self (though it’s not totally gone).
 I’m not one to say that “Osama bin Laden won,” because he’s dead and I doubt that was part of his plan.
 But I will say so what?
 Al-Qaeda’s ideology hasn’t gone anywhere, and neither have its affiliates in Yemen, North and West Africa, etc. Our invasion of Iraq, the most senseless part of the senseless War on Terror, created the Islamic State, which is more violent than al-Qaeda.
 We’ve legitimized the “threat” of terrorism as a catch-all for any rotten authoritarian regime that wants to brutalize a minority group, from the Gulf states to India to China to Myanmar and, yes, right back here to the United States, where the War on Terror mindset has seeped thoroughly into our national consciousness around immigration.
 Would we have elected a president who throws migrant children into cages in internment camps had we not responded to 9/11 the way we did?
 Would the racist far right have grown strong enough to take over our politics had it not been able to feed on our post-9/11 Islamophobia all these years?
 I have my doubts.